sanity-io/sanity-plugin-studio-smartling/README.md

 4. Ensure the plugin has access to your Smartling token secret.
 You'll want to create a document that includes your project name and a token secret with appropriate access.
 [Please refer to the Smartling documentation on creating a token if you don't have one already.](https://help.smartling.com/hc/en-us/articles/115004187694-API-Tokens-)
     * In your studio, create a file called `populateSmartlingSecrets.js`.
-    * Place the following in the file and fill out the correct values (those in all-caps).
+    * Place the following in the file and fill out the correct values.

 ```javascript
 import sanityClient from 'part:@sanity/base/client'